imchocomint/ZaloAlt/README.md

-# Attention: continual development for ZaloAlt is now halted as the owner of the repository is trying to find a new way to port Zalo with complete functionality to Linux.
-Bug fixes will not be released, unless a CVE appears.
+# In progress of merging between Pake versions.
+Development will be slow.

 <h1 align="center">ZaloAlt</h1>